pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Resolução de Provas.md

 ajude as
 pessoas e a natureza a prosperarem juntas com sucesso:

-Item.
 5. Co-create.
 Local people have a deep understanding of their environment and the challenges they face.
 Their knowledge offers invaluable insight on the design of more effective and sustainable digital solutions.
 For example, the GEO Indigenous Alliance uses hackathons to co-